BrenPatF/Sandbox/README.md

 SQL> @install_app

 ## Unit testing
-The unit test program may be run from the lib subfolder:
+The unit test program (if installed) may be run from the lib subfolder:

 SQL> @r_tests

 The program is data-driven from the input file tt_timer_set.json and produces an output file tt_timer_set.tt_main_out.json, that contains arrays of expected and actual records by group and scenario.

-If desired, the output file can be processed by a Javascript program that has to be downloaded separately from the `npm` Javascript repository.
-The Javascript program produces listings of the results in html and/or text format, and a sample set of listings is included in the folder test_output.
+The output file can be processed by a Javascript program that has to be downloaded separately from the `npm` Javascript repository.
+The Javascript program produces listings of the results in html and/or text format, and a sample set of listings is included in the subfolder test_output.
 To install the Javascript program, `trapit`:

 With [npm](https://npmjs.org/) installed, run